New details emerge in water line break affecting Bentonville, Cave Springs | Arkansas Democrat Gazette

 CAVE SPRINGS -- Damage to a main water line that serves Bentonville and Cave Springs on Tuesday night resulted in the need for emergency connections to other water utilities.

-Complete failure of the line occurred around 8 p.m., said Mike Bender, Bentonville Public Works Director.
+Complete failure of the line occurred around 8 p.m., said Mike Bender, Bentonville's public works director.
 At 8:50 p.m. the city sent out public notification of the issue via the city alert center.

 The leak was isolated by 9:45 p.m. and an emergency connection with Rogers Water Utilities was established for Bentonville.